-This no bake Mint Chocolate Ice Cream Pie is made with a homemade Oreo Cookie crust.
+This no bake Mint Chocolate Ice Cream Pie is made with a homemade Oreo Cookie crust, making it a mint and chocolate lover’s dream dessert.

 Do you have those foods or desserts that are tied to memories?